sateesh12/sateesh12/myPEP8.md

 9. First parameter to a constructor always be to named as self
 10. Class methods first parameter must be cls.
 11. Two blank lines between classes and functions, howevere one blank line between methods within the same class

+# imports
+12. Always at the top of the file.